marq24/emacberry.com/_docs/3010-audioalerts.md

 - You can enable, that each announcement can have an introduction (either a simple 'Attention' or any notification sound that is present on your device)

-- TurnByTurn announcements can be repeated for one time (<i class="fa-solid fa-toggle-on"></i> via the Application Settings)
+- Turn-by-Turn announcements can be repeated for one time (<i class="fa-solid fa-toggle-on"></i> via the Application Settings)

 - Of course the announcement will be made, before the actual location is reached.
 The distance how many meters before